Stiven-Gjekaj/Knot-Labs/README.md

 - Reset UI: quick button to clear UI preferences (compact, API base/key inputs).
 - Classify (ANN) panel: includes aggregation, audio fusion toggle, and weights.
 - Category Browser: loads `Mesh/master_tree.json` via `/categories/tree` and displays macros → mesos → micros.
+  - Web UI includes a "Load Categories" button to fetch/render the tree.
+If the tree file is missing, the API builds it on-demand.
 - The UI is static and expects an API base URL:
   - Use the “API Base URL” field at the top of the page, e.g. `http://localhost:8000` or your deployed API host.
   - If left blank, it calls the same origin (works when served by the API at `/ui`).